sagibrant/resume/products/uft/projects.md

 #### 🔹📱🔗 HP/HPE Mobile Center Integration - *2016*

+- Background
-`HP/HPE Mobile Center (MC)` is a mobile testing platform that enables QA teams to run tests on real iOS, Android, and Windows devices.
+HP/HPE Mobile Center (MC) is a mobile testing platform that lets QA teams run tests on real iOS, Android, and Windows devices.
+My role was to maintain the UFT–MC integration, develop new features, and support customers.

-I was responsible for maintaining the UFT–MC integration and developing new features to extend its capabilities.
+- Challenge
+This was an ongoing integration task for me from 2016 to 2025.
+The main challenge was keeping up with continuous development while better meeting diverse customer requirements.

+- Contribution
+I worked on hundreds of user stories, defects, and use cases.
+Key contributions include:
-One of the key enhancements was adding `MC Browser` support, allowing UFT Web scripts to run on mobile browsers.
+    - Cross Browser Testing: Enabled pure UFT Web scripts to run on mobile browsers.
-During this effort, I collaborated with MC founder Ameer during his visit to Shanghai, where we discussed and resolved key design challenges.
-Based on the new design, we implemented a bridge service between two UFT add‑ins, enabling a single `TestObject` to function across both.
-This design laid the groundwork for enabling future support of `Cross‑Browser Testing` within UFT.
+    - Code Refactoring: Redesigned Record and Run settings from MFC to WPF; refactored the communication module to stabilize connections.
+    - Parallel Execution: Built UFT Mobile Parallel Execution functionality.
+    - Cloud Browser: Expanded capabilities from mobile testing to include desktop browser testing (extending from Mobile Center to Digital Lab).

+- Result
+UFT Mobile testing became increasingly stable over time and grew to be a preferred choice among our customers.

 ---